About Haydn P. Reinecker (1923-2012)

 The Haydn P. Reinecker Distinguished Professorship in Forest Genetics

 After his retirement, Jerry developed an interest in the field of Forest Genetics.
-He recognized the unlimited opportunities for improving timber species if the School of Forestry were to formally engage in such a program.
-In 1998, he and his wife established the Distinguished Professorship in Forest Genetics at the University of California, Berkeley’s College of Natural Resources, ensuring that future generations of scholars would continue to expand knowledge in the discipline he cared so deeply about.
+He recognized the unlimited opportunities for improving forest health and resilience if the School of Forestry (now known as the Department of Environmental Science, Policy, and Management) were to formally engage in such a program.
+In 1992, he and his wife established the Distinguished Professorship in Forest Genetics at the University of California, Berkeley’s Rausser College of Natural Resources (RCNR), ensuring that future generations of scholars would continue to expand knowledge in the discipline he cared so deeply about.